 Perf ormance outcomes Acceptable outcomes Complies Comments (d) density for the zone; and is commensurate to the scale and frontage of the site.
-For assessable developme nt I. I Site cover lings and structures py the site in a manner makes efficient use of land; is consistent with the bulk and scale of surrounding buildings; and appropriately balances built and natural features.
-AO5 No acceptable outcome is provided. n/a Not applicable.
-This application is for a boundary realignment only.
-No new buildings are proposed.
-Buil ding design PO6 Build appr (a) (b) (c) (d) (e) ling facades are opriately designed to: include visual interest and architectural variation; maintain and enhance the character of the surrounds; provide opportunities for casual surveillance; include a human scale; and encourage occupation of outdoor space.
-AO6 No acceptable outcome is provided. n/a Not applicable.
-This application is for a boundary realignment only.
-No new buildings are proposed.
+For assessable developme nt Site cover dings and structures upy the site in a manner makes efficient use of land; is consistent with the bulk and scale of surrounding buildings; and appropriately balances built and natural features.
+AO5 No acceptable outcome is provided. n/a Both lots will contain an existing dwelling house and associated outbuildings.
+No new buildings or structures are proposed.
+Buil ding design PO6 Build appr (a) (b) (c) (d) (e) ding facades are copriately designed to: include visual interest and architectural variation; maintain and enhance the character of the surrounds; provide opportunities for casual surveillance; include a human scale; and encourage occupation of outdoor space.
+AO6 No acceptable outcome is provided. n/a Both lots will contain an existing dwelling house and associated outbuildings.
+No new buildings or structures are proposed.

-Perfo ormance outcomes Acceptable outcomes Complies Comments and estal of t elopment complements integrates with the blished built character the Rural residential having regard to: roof form and pitch; eaves and awnings; building materials, colours and textures; and window and door size and location.
-AO7 No acceptable outcome is provided. n/a Not applicable.
-This application is for a boundary realignment only.
-No new buildings are proposed.
-Non- residential developme nt residential lopment: is consistent with the scale of existing development; does not detract from the amenity of nearby residential uses; does not impact on the orderly provision of non-residential development in other locations in the shire; and directly supports the day to day needs of the immediate residential community; or has a direct relationship to the land on which the use is proposed.
-No acceptable outcome is provided. n/a Not applicable.
-The application is not proposing non-residential development.
-Ame Amenity detra elopment must not act from the amenity of local area, having rd to: noise; hours of operation; AO9 No acceptable outcome is provided. n/a Not applicable.
-This application is for a boundary realignment only.
+Dorfe Assantable sutesmos Complies Comments PO7 ormance outcomes Acceptable outcomes AO7 n/a Both lots will and estal of elopment complements integrates with the blished built character the Rural residential No acceptable outcome is provided. contain an existing dwelling house and associated outbuildings. zone (a) (b) (c) e, having regard to: roof form and pitch; eaves and awnings; building materials, colours and textures; and No new buildings or structures are proposed. (d) window and door size and location.
+Non -residential developme nt residential elopment: is consistent with the scale of existing development; does not detract from the amenity of nearby AO8 No acceptable outcome is provided. • The application does not propose any non-residential development. (c) residential uses; does not impact on the orderly provision of non-residential development in other locations in the shire; and (d) directly supports the day to day needs of the immediate residential community; or (e) has a direct relationship to the land on which the use is proposed.
+Ame enity detra elopment must not act from the amenity of local area, having rd to: noise; hours of operation; AO9 No acceptable outcome is provided. • The proposed development will not alter the established local area amenity.

 Performance outcomes Acceptable outcomes Complies Comments (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
 PO10 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO10 No acceptable outcome is provided. n/a Not applicable.
-This application is for a boundary realignment only.
+AO10 No acceptable outcome is provided. n/a There are no known negative environmental impacts requiring amelioration.